Why Podiatrists Recommend Hoka Shoes

 The Meta-Rocker technology in Hoka running shoes helps you run more efficiently and with less stress on your body.
 The shoe’s sole is curved, which makes it feel like you’re rolling forward as you run.

-This is because of the special shape of the middle and bottom parts of the shoe.
+This is because of the shoe’s special shape of the middle and bottom parts.
 Hoka shoes are designed to provide cushioning and support, promoting a smooth heel-to-toe transition during running.

 Active Foot Frame